 - BFFs who figure out they love each other—and they have all along (Emma Approved, Win a Date with Tad Hamilton)

-- Historical about a midcentury doo-wop group like Dream Girls
+- Historical fiction about a midcentury doo-wop group like Dream Girls

 - Non-gory thrillers with unknown antagonists (like the Pretty Little Liars TV series)